amanvig1/website/content/post/05_bfs_vs_topo.md

 ## Conclusion

 Comparing BFS and Topological sort is like comparing an apple and a bicycle.
-Though, sometimes you don't need to go out to a restaurant when an apple in the fridge will do.
+Sometimes, you don't need to go out to a restaurant when an apple in the fridge will do.

 That is to say, in some cases BFS will do what you need without having to implement topological sort.